Kitty Pryde: Exiles

 A version of Kitty Pryde codenamed Cat first appeared in Exiles #96.
 She is younger than her Earth-616 counterpart.
 She has the appearance and powers of the normal Shadowcat although she wears a different costume.
 Prior to her joining the Exiles, this version of Kitty had been recruited by Emma Frost as one of the core agents of the Hellfire Club's strike force.
 She helps Psylocke defeat Doom's soldiers who have invaded the Panoptichron.
 She helps retrieve Blink, Morph, and Sabretooth from being scattered across the multiverse.
 She works as a computer expert for the team and is a full member of the Exiles.

 Cat's skill with using her powers means she is not tied to any dimension and can see through various realities, including those of the mind (for instance seeing the various personalities in Sage's mind as "ghosts" surrounding her).
 Her arrival in the Crystal Palace and connection to its computers has increased this, giving her the ability to "cascade" through different alternative versions of herself, altering her appearance and details of her powers.
 Amongst other versions, she has assumed the form of a Kitty Pryde with the appearance and powers of Tigra.
 During the New Exiles' last mission Cat faced off against Madame Hydra (Sue Storm) and killed her at the cost of her own life.

 There has been another version of Kitty that appeared in the King Hyperion story arc (Exiles #38-40).
 She had survived an attack on the X-Mansion by the Sentinels.
 The Colossus from her universe had been killed in the attack but she had the same feelings towards Weapon X's Colossus even though he was not her Colossus.
 The two eventually fell in love with each other.
-Unfortunately this did not last since she died with Colossus when they were shot into the empty vacuum of space by Hyperion.
+This did not last since she died with Colossus when they were shot into the empty vacuum of space by Hyperion.